 2. Yosemite National Park, California

 Yosemite National Park is one of the most popular tourist destinations in the United States.
-Located in California’s Sierra Nevada mountains, the park spans over 760,000 acres and is home to a variety of landscapes, including forests, meadows, rivers, and waterfalls.
+Located in California’s Sierra Nevada mountains, the park spans about 760,000 acres and is home to a variety of landscapes, including forests, meadows, rivers, and waterfalls.
 It’s well known for its granite rock formations, including the famous Half Dome and El Capitan.

 Yosemite is also home to many wildlife species, including black bears, coyotes, and red-tailed hawks.
 Visitors to the park can enjoy various activities, such as hiking, camping, and rafting.
-Yosemite is one of the most popular West Coast National Parks, so if possible the best time to visit is in the shoulder season.
+Yosemite is one of the most popular West Coast national parks, so if possible the best time to visit is in the shoulder season.

 3. Joshua Tree National Park, California